 remembering what else she had to say

-looking to the future
+looking to our future

-shadows on the dry canyon wall
+shadows on the high stone wall

 seeing the wild ravens fly and listening as they caw

-wondering about lost arts
+wondering about lost arts:

-valentine candy eaten like broken hearts
+valentine candies eaten like tiny hearts

-road kill and a low-rent landlord cries
+a top hat and low-rent landlord cries

-boyfriends and a great-grandmother's pies
+boyfriends and great-grandmother's pies

-lost in the Lincoln tunnel
+lost in the middle of the Lincoln tunnel

 looking for Mega Millions jackpot cash